Comparing Proof of Authority Consensus Protocols

 Clique is more fault tolerant than IBFT 2.0.
 Clique tolerates up to half to the validators failing.
-IBFT 2.0 networks tolerate up to (n-1)/3 faulty nodes.
+IBFT 2.0 networks require greater than or equal to ⅔ of validators to be operating to create blocks.
 For example, in an IBFT 2.0 network of:

 Reaching consensus and adding blocks is faster in Clique networks.
 For Clique, the probability of a fork increases number as the of validators increases.

 For IBFT 2.0, the time to add new blocks increases as the number of validators increases.